ASTR 1210 (O'Connell) Study Guide

 general eastward motion with respect to the stars.
 This was readily

-visible in the computer planetarium simulations.
+visible in the computer planetarium simulations I showed in class.
 For an example,

 - To reproduce such motions, Ptolemy's model